- Type 2 diabetes is also known as adult-onset diabetes. Although it can occur at any age, it’s more common in people older than 40.

-- have a family history of Type 2 diabetes
+- have a family history of type 2 diabetes

 - have a history of gestational diabetes or have given birth to a baby over 9 pounds

-- are of certain ethnicity (African American, Native American, Latino, Asian, and Pacific Islander)
+- are of certain ethnicity (African-American, Native American, Latino, Asian, and Pacific Islander)

 - have a low good cholesterol level (HDL) or a high triglyceride level

-Hemoglobin A1C Test
+Glycated Hemoglobin (A1C) Test